For any type of writing, having a plan or an outline before you start is the key to success.

 How To Spend Much Less On Shoes For Kids Growing Feet

-I tested this title on a headline analyser and it scored very high, so it must be a good one.
+I tested this title on a headline analyzer, and it scored very high, so it must be a good one.

 The first is for the main title and usually also the URL.
-The second one is for the SEO title which will be displayed on Google listings and also social media shares.
+The second one is for the SEO title, which will be displayed on Google listings and also on social media shares.

 All you need to do is re-word your title a little.

 Spend A Lot Less Money On Shoes For Kids Growing Feet

 Writing a good title is as important as writing a good article.

 My SEO article notes

 Before I began writing this article, I made my plan exactly as I have explained above.
 Here are my notes.

 I am fortunate because, as I write a lot, I use Semrush to be able to research my keywords and semantic ideas.

 It took me less than ten minutes to list my SEO and content ideas because Semrush can extract all the information from the top ten ranked pages in less than a minute.